MurLocBlue/BirdWatch-Project/README.md

 1. Open a Terminal in the root of the project and run `docker-compose build`
 2. Once the project is built, run `docker-compose up -d` to start the Posgres Database and Spring API Service

-To stop all of the containers, simply run `docker-compose down` or if you want to remove all the containers run `docker-compose down -v`
+To stop and remove all of the containers, simply run `docker-compose down`

 ### Frontend 💻